 - Trusted certificate

-For example, if you select iOS/iPadOS for the platform, your profile type options look similar to the following profile:
+For example, if you select iOS/iPadOS for the platform, your profile options look similar to the following profile:

 After you add the settings, you can also add a scope tag to the profile.
 Scope tags filter profiles to specific IT groups, such as